 - Big Questions in Biology, Second year undergraduate/Masters (2020)

 - Research Proposal (biology), Third year undergraduate (2019-20)

 - Research Presentation Skills, Third year undergraduate/Masters (2019-20)

 - Plants and Global Climate Change, Third year undergraduate (2019)

 - Senior educator with the Victorian Space Science Education Centre (VSSEC) (2016-18)

-- ‘PhD students overwhelmed by the pandemic’, The Niche Magazine, British Ecological Society (2020)
+- Author, ‘PhD students overwhelmed by the pandemic’, The Niche Magazine, British Ecological Society (2020)

 - Presenter, STEM Education skills workshop, Mt Stromlo Observatory Outreach Program (2019)

 - Presenter, ‘Communicating your Science’ workshop, Adelaide University Women in STEM Society (2018)